Muhammedabdelhey/E_CommerceAPI/README.md

 Validation logic is handled through **FluentValidation** for a clean and maintainable approach.
 Validators are centralized and used in the **Validation Behavior** to validate commands and queries before they are processed.

 ### Identity and Role-Based Access Control (RBAC)
-The dashboard includes **ASP.NET Core Identity** for user authentication and authorization, with the following features:
+The API includes **ASP.NET Core Identity** for user authentication and authorization, with the following features:
 - **Dynamic Role and Permission Management**: Admins can create roles and define permissions for each role.
 - **Role Assignment**: Assign roles and permissions to users dynamically, allowing for flexible control over access to different areas of the system.
 - **Authorization Policies**: Define fine-grained authorization rules based on roles and permissions, ensuring secure access to the system's features.